basarat/typescript-book/docs/types/stringLiteralType.md

 ### Use cases
 Valid use cases for string literal types are:

-* String based enums
+#### String based enums

 [TypeScript enums are number based](../enums.md).
-You can use string literals with union types to mock a string based enum.
+You can use string literals with union types to mock a string based enum as we did in the `CardinalDirection` example above.

-* Modeling existing JavaScript APIs
+#### Modeling existing JavaScript APIs

 e.g. [CodeMirror editor has an option `readOnly`](https://codemirror.net/doc/manual.html#option_readOnly) that can either be a `boolean` or the literal string `"nocursor"` (effective valid values `true,false,"nocursor"`).
 It can be declared as: